 He lifts the spectacles up and stares at his wife puzzled saying Huh??.
-Now the light around Maggie’s face lightens as surround hue of her features revert back and she speaks aloud with drippy affection, “if you hadn’t been too busy to buy a pair of glasses I’d a lost the pleasure of spoiling ya”
+Now the light around Maggie’s face lightens as surrounding hue of her features reverts back and she speaks aloud with drippy affection, “If you hadn’t been too busy to buy a pair of glasses I’d a lost the pleasure of spoiling ya”

 Again he asks what? as he hears her thoughts.
 Her false voice says “Enjoy it while you can dear tomorrow you’ll be dead tired from hauling all that rubbish”

 Linda Watkins has a voice like hot gravel.